 - The Orbix deployment environment is installed on the machine where the demonstration is run. - Orbix has been correctly configured.
-See the Application Server Platform Administrator's Guide for details. - Your Java development kit (JDK) is configured to use the Orbix ORB runtime (see "Setting ORB Properties for the Orbix ORB" on page 30).
+See the Application Server Platform Administrator's Guide for details. - Your Java development kit (JDK) is configured to use the Orbix ORB runtime (see "Setting ORB Properties for the Orbix ORB" on page 24). - Your classpath includes the necessary Orbix JAR files ("Setting Your Classpath" on page 25).